-1. If you are in the Hospital when the Plan is terminated, your covered services will be eligible for payment
+1. If you are in the Hospital when the Plan is terminated, your Covered Services and Supplies will be eligible

-- for 90 days following Plan termination. - 2.
+- for payment for 90 days following Plantermination. - 2.
 If you are pregnant when the Plan is terminated, covered maternity benefits will continue to be paidfor the rest of your pregnancy.